NehanshS/TLA/README.md

 If anything doesn’t look **exactly** right, send me a screenshot and I’ll tweak the code to perfection.

 You'll see your project live at http://localhost:5173.

+PS D:\New folder\OneDrive - Cal Poly\Documents\GitHub\TLA\weblink-dashboard> npm install @speckle/viewer @speckle/sdk
+npm error code E404
+npm error 404 Not Found - GET https://registry.npmjs.org/@speckle%2fsdk - Not found
+npm error 404
+npm error 404  '@speckle/sdk@*' is not in this registry. npm error 404 npm error 404 Note that you can also install from a npm error 404 tarball, folder, http url, or git url. npm error A complete log of this run can be found in: C:\Users\nehaa\AppData\Local\npm-cache\_logs\2025-05-26T19_40_45_229Z-debug-0.log
+PS D:\New folder\OneDrive - Cal Poly\Documents\GitHub\TLA\weblink-dashboard> npm install @speckle/client
+npm error code E404
+npm error 404 Not Found - GET https://registry.npmjs.org/@speckle%2fclient - Not found
+npm error 404
+npm error 404  '@speckle/client@*' is not in this registry. npm error 404 npm error 404 Note that you can also install from a npm error 404 tarball, folder, http url, or git url. npm error A complete log of this run can be found in: C:\Users\nehaa\AppData\Local\npm-cache\_logs\2025-05-26T19_48_11_623Z-debug-0.log